-Discussion: In this study, events have unique event ids, and we have distinguished our events as major and minor events.
-We have defined our events as a time-stamped action on a digital document with additional information described in detail in (Mustacoglu, Fox et al. 2007).
+Discussion: In this study, each event has a unique event id, and we have distinguished our events as major and minor events.
+We have defined our events as a time-stamped action on a digital document with additional information described in detail in [Mustacoglu et al. 2007].
 In our study, we have unified and federated heterogeneous annotation tools to communicate with each other via event-based infrastructure and Web Service technology.
+Moreover, we have integrated search and academic search tools that are used for retrieving and collecting data and metadata into the proposed system.
 We did not use publish-subscribe paradigm to disseminate updates since the integrated annotation tools do not support publish-subscribe mechanism.
 However, any application that requires and supports publish-subscribe mechanism, then broker address and topic can be defined in a property file of our proposed system to provide updates via publish-subscribe mechanism by connecting to the broker and subscribing to a topic.
 Finally, our update propagation falls into unicast communication technology that requires sending updates to each annotation tool separately by the system not the underlying mechanism.

-Consistency Maintenance
+2.3 Consistency Maintenance

 Consistency is an important issue in distributed systems.
-Consistency means that all copies of a same document meant to be the same.
-When one copy is updated, then it must be ensured that all copies are updated as well (Tanenbaum and Steen 2002).
+Consistency means that all copies of a same document should be the same.
+When one copy is updated, then it must be ensured that all copies are updated as well [Tanenbaum and Steen 2002].

-According to (Tanenbaum and Steen 2002), consistency models can be classified into two groups: (a) Data-Centric Consistency Models; (b) Client-Centric Consistency Models.
-Details about these two models, update propagation and consistency protocols are given in the following sections respectively.
+According to [Tanenbaum and Steen 2002], consistency models can be classified into two groups: a) Data-Centric Consistency Models; b) Client-Centric Consistency Models.
+Details about these two models, update propagation and consistency protocols are given in the following sections.

-Data-Centric Consistency Models
+2.3.1 Data-Centric Consistency Models

 A consistency model is an agreement between processes and hosting environment, where data is stored.
 As long as processes obey the rules, the hosting environment promises to work correctly.
 A process that executes a read operation on a data item expects to get a value that is a result of the last write operation on the data item.
 However, in the absence of a global clock, it is difficult to say which write operation is the last one.
-So to maintain consistency in different ways, there are other data-centric consistency model definitions.
+So to maintain consistency in different ways, there are other datacentric consistency model definitions.
 Each data-centric consistency model has different restrictions on what a read operation can return on a data item.
 It is easy to implement and use consistency models with minor restrictions whereas it requires lots of effort to use consistency models with major restrictions.
-But the gain is different in each model since the one with major restrictions provide better results than the one with minor restrictions do (Tanenbaum and Steen 2002).
-More information on consistency models can be found in (Mosberger, 1993), (Adve and Gharachorloo 1996).
-Tanenbaum classifies data-centric consistency models into seven sub-categories: (a) Strict Consistency; (b) Linearizability and Sequential Consistency; (c) Casual Consistency; (d) FIFO Consistency; (e) Weak Consistency; (f) Release Consistency; and (g) Entry Consistency (Tanenbaum and Steen 2002).
+But the gain is different in each model since the one with major restrictions provides better results than the one with minor restrictions do [Tanenbaum and Steen 2002].
+More information on consistency models can be found in [Mosberger 1993], [Adve and Gharachorloo 1996].
+Tanenbaum classifies data-centric consistency models into seven sub-categories: a) Strict Consistency; b) Linearizability and Sequential Consistency; c) Casual Consistency; d) FIFO Consistency; e) Weak Consistency; f) Release Consistency; and g) Entry Consistency [Tanenbaum and Steen 2002].